coocos/k8s-k3d-notes/README.md

 {"host":"example-deployment-76bcb4bf6c-p5hpg","ip":"10.42.0.7"}
 ```

 And it works!
-Traffic is flowing from outside the cluster, through the Ingress, all the way to our pods.
+Traffic is flowing from outside the cluster, through the ingress, all the way to our pods.

 ## Conclusion